 The formal commencement ceremony is held once a year on a date announced by the University.
-Degree candidates who have completed all graduation requirements since the previous commencement ceremony are eligible to participate.
-Undergraduate degree candidates who are within 12 credits of program completion or graduate degree candidates within 6 credits of program completion on the date of commencement will also be invited to participate in the ceremony.
+Degree and certificate candidates who have completed all graduation requirements since the previous commencement ceremony are eligible to participate.
+Undergraduate and graduate degree/certificate candidates who will be completed with their program requirements for graduation on the date of commencement will also be invited to participate in the ceremony.
+Students enrolled in doctoral programs must have completed all academic requirements including the final defense or presentation to apply to participate in the commencement ceremony.